pixie79/sbt-cucumber-plugin/README.markdown

 An [sbt 0.13.5](https://github.com/sbt/sbt) plugin for running [Cucumber](http://cukes.info) features.

+_**Note:** The new version (0.9.0-SNAPSHOT which support cucumber-jvm 1.2.0 and Scala 2.11) is not hosted in Templemore repository.
+The binaries are in the mvn-repo branch.
+You can deploy them to your maven repo._

 ## Overview ##
 Provides the ability to run Cucumber-jvm within the SBT environment.
 Originally based on the [cuke4duke-sbt-plugin](https://github.com/rubbish/cuke4duke-sbt-plugin) by rubbish and my original implementation for SBT 0.7.x.
 Specifics for this release: